-1. The student must register first at the institution with a lower minimum tuition and pay the full tuition charge.

-2. Generally only the hourly rate is paid at the second institution.
+- 1. The student must register first at the institution with a lower minimum tuition and pay the full tuition charge. - Generally only the hourly rate is paid at the second institution.
 However, if the minimum amount is less at the first institution, then the student must pay the difference in the two minimums to the second institution, but not less than the hourly rate.
 All other required and optional fees are billed by each institution at its regularly authorized rates.

-Sample of Total Tuition and Fee Charges for a semester
+Sample of Total Tuition and Fee Charges

-Fall 2013

-Institution: The University of Texas of the Permian Basin
+for a semester (Fall 2015) at The University of Texas of the Permian Basin